-Evaluating the premium in CEO pay is nontrivial because pay contracts are generally quite complex (Albuquerque et al. 2022).
-Consider, for example, the simplest contract that includes only salary and a cash bonus grant.
-The bonus grant may have a threshold payout of 100% of base salary, a target payout of 200% of base salary, and a maximum payout of 400% of base salary.
-The contract defines a metric, say net sales, and corresponding performance levels that determine the threshold, target, and maximum payouts.
+Evaluating the CEO pay premium is nontrivial because pay contracts are generally quite complex (Albuquerque et al. 2022).
+For example, consider the simplest contract that includes only salary and a cash bonus grant.
+The bonus may have a threshold payout of 100% of base salary, a target payout of 200% of base salary, and a maximum payout of 400% of base salary.
+The contract defines a metric, for example net sales, and corresponding performance levels that determine the threshold, target, and maximum payouts.
 For such a contract, we simulate the year-end value of net sales under the assumption that it is normally distributed.
 We use the prior year value of net sales as the expected value and the prior volatility of net sales as the conditional volatility.
-For each simulated end-of-year value of net sales, we determine the bonus grant payout.
+For each simulated end-of-year value of net sales, we determine the corresponding bonus grant payout.
 The volatility of these simulated values provides the simulated variance of bonus pay, which in this case equals the simulated variance of total pay since salary is fixed.